getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

-                      prompted to enter authentication information for your origin and desti- nation instances. data-sources          Create stubs of your origin data sources in your destination instance check_data_sources    Compare the data sources in your origin and destination instances users                 Duplicate user names, emails, and enabled/disabled status from the origin instance into the destination instance. groups                Duplicate group names, member lists, and data source permissions from
+                      prompted to enter authentication information for your origin and desti- nation instances. data-sources          Create stubs of your origin data sources in your destination instance check-data-sources    Compare the data sources in your origin and destination instances users                 Duplicate user names, emails, and enabled/disabled status from the origin instance into the destination instance. groups                Duplicate group names, member lists, and data source permissions from